12rambau/fao_cropland/README.md

 cd ~
 nohup python3 fao_cropland/cropland.py &
 ```
-:warning: this file has very few printing outpu and they are in french
+:warning: this file has very few printing output and they are in french